daveolker/Populate-HPE-Synergy/README.md

-# Populate HPE Synergy DCS
+# Populate HPE Synergy
-Configure and populate an HPE Synergy Data Center Simulator appliance for demonstration, educational, and custom integration purposes.
+Configure and populate an HPE Synergy appliance for demonstration, educational, and custom integration purposes.